UWE-Ruby/week-01/README.md

 2. Install Rails Installer

-    When I was your age we had to walk up hill both ...
+    When I was your age we had to walk up hill, both ways, in the ...

 Let me assure you that what follows is not an attempt to dissuade you from using Windows.
 I simply want to express to you that as a Windows Ruby developer you simply face a tougher battle.
 Windows is not the first concern when a Ruby developer releases a library into the world to share.
 It is also much harder to find sympathy and support from the community.